“What matters in a story is the heart of its hero.”

-Originally from Virginia, Jackson is a graduate of the Hussman School of Journalism and Media at the University of North Carolina - Chapel Hill.
-He lives in New York City.
+Originally from Virginia, Jackson is a graduate of the Hussman School of Journalism and Media at the University of North Carolina – Chapel Hill.
+He lives and works in New York City.

 SELECT CLIENTS: